Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists recent UNIHODL sessions in the current workspace and distinguishes it from the sibling tool 'resume' by noting it is useful when no specific session_id is available.
+The description clearly states the tool lists sessions in the workspace, sorted newest first, with cursor pagination.
+It distinguishes itself from the sibling tool 'resume' by specifying that this tool is for discovering sessions when no session_id is known, while resume is for directly accessing a known session.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.